digiKulTh/Lehr-Lern-Materialien/OER/dragndropquizzes.md

 @dragdroporder(@uid,4|2|3|1,1|2|3|4)

-Try to order these items correctly by dragging and dropping them (hint: reverse order)!
+Try to order these items correctly by dragging and dropping them (hint: should be a sentence)!

 @dragdroporder(@uid,solution|is|this|the,this|is|the|solution)